Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Experiment

 \subsubsection{\textbf{Data Preparation}}

-In this experiment, we randomly select 20 mobile apps (in \tabref{tab:app}) from open dataset AndroZooOpen\footnote{\url{http://knowledgezoo.xyz/AndroZooOpen/}} \cite{liu2020androzooopen}.
-The advantage of this dataset is that the apps are open-sourced, and we can obtain the source code for code understanding and then infer the test intents.
-The apps are of different app store categories, which can prove the generalizability of \intent.
+In this experiment, we use \vvv{50} mobile apps (in \tabref{tab:app}) from the open dataset AndroZooOpen\footnote{\url{https://github.com/SMAT-Lab/AndroZooOpen}} \cite{liu2020androzooopen} \vvv{because we need the source code for operation mapping}.
+The advantage of this dataset is that the apps are open-sourced.
+We can obtain the source code for code understanding and then infer the test intentions.
+AndroZooOpen contains over 45 thousand of open-source Android apps and their metadata, and it is widely used in existing mobile app research.
+The apps cover different app categories and domains (\eg \textit{Finance}, \textit{Education}, \textit{\vvv{Communication}}, \etc), which can \vvv{indicate} the generalizability of \toolname.
 We have the following selecting criteria:

-\begin{enumerate}[(1)] \item The apps should be developed by pure Java language without Kotlin language.
-Because Kotlin code has different syntax rules, which are not fit to \intent. \item The activities of the app should not be video games.
-Because the computer vision technologies we adopt focuses on the table-like layout. \end{enumerate}
+\begin{enumerate}[(1)] \item Apps should be developed in pure Java language without Kotlin language.
+Because Kotlin code has different syntax rules, the static analysis algorithm adopted by \toolname focuses on Java language. \item App activities should not be video games.
+Because the computer vision technologies we adopt focus on the layouts that are tables or lists.
+Video games contain many activities which are specially rendered, and our approach would not fit such a condition. \end{enumerate}

-We recruit 3 graduate students to develop 5 scripts for each AUT.
-The students are with at least 3 years of mobile app testing.
-They are familiar with Appium and Appium scripts for mobile app testing.
-Each script has an unambiguous test intent (ground truth).
-Different test scripts of the same app are of different intents.
-The intents are linked to the business logic of the mobile app.
-The test scripts are recorded on a HUAWEI P30 mobile phone.

-The length of operations contained in the test scripts ranges from 1 to 16. the 100 test scripts have an average of 4.24 operations.
-The standard deviation is 3.06.